 How to use the local avoidance in the A* Pathfinding Project.

-The local avoidance included in the A* Pathfinding Project is based on RVO: Reciprocal Velocity Obstacles.
-The implementation is sampling based and uses gradient descent to find the optimal velocity.
+The local avoidance included in the A* Pathfinding Project is based on RVO: Reciprocal Velocity Obstacles and more specifically uses the ORCA algorithm.
 It is well suited to for example human agents that move around.
-It is less well suited to vehicles that cannot change their velocity quickly.
+It not particularly well suited to vehicles that cannot change their velocity quickly.

 A* Pro Feature:

 This is an A* Pathfinding Project Pro feature only.
 This function/class/variable might not exist in the Free version of the A* Pathfinding Project or the functionality might be limited.